 We feel the primary users of a good assessment system are those most involved in the renewal effort.
 In most cases, that would be a team of teachers and administrators that have made a commitment to doing what it takes to provide a vision and to facilitate the educational process for their peers.
 Our assessment instruments provide clear procedural protocols so that they can be used independent of any external support.
 Yet we also offer the perspective only an "objective outsider" can provide.
 ASSC has developed a series of SCAI tools, each suited to specific members of the school community.
+The SCAI version for each stakeholder group is cross-referenced, so that responses for each item can be compared across groups.
 These SCAI include:

 School Climate Assessment Instruments - SCAI

 - Secondary School Climate Assessment Instrument - General (SCAI-S-G).